rameel/ramstack.parsing/samples/TinyC/README.md

-﻿# Tiny C
+﻿# Tiny-C

-This project implements a parser for the [TinyC](http://www.iro.umontreal.ca/~felipe/IFT2030-Automne2002/Complements/tinyc.c) language, a highly simplified version of `C` designed as an educational tool for learning about compilers.
+This project implements a parser for the [Tiny-C](http://www.iro.umontreal.ca/~felipe/IFT2030-Automne2002/Complements/tinyc.c) language, a highly simplified version of `C` designed as an educational tool for learning about compilers.

 All variables are predefined, of integer type, and initialized to zero.